Rate this article :

 If you encounter a problem with the converted images or wish to restore your images to their original state, click on the "Restore images" button in the "Restore images" line.

 Make sure you read the information displayed before clicking on the "Restore images" button, which will start the restoration process.
-Like conversion, restoration can take a little time depending on the number of images to be processed.
+Like conversion, restoration may take a little time depending on the number of images to be processed.

 You now know how to :